bullet-db/bullet-storm/README.md

 The attributes for the DISTRIBUTION aggregation haven't been decided yet.

-### Constraints
+### Termination Conditions

-In order to avoid DOS, we have the following constraints imposed on a query (this is configurable when launching Bullet but this is the default behavior):
+A query terminates when the following conditions are reached (this is configurable when launching Bullet but this is the default behavior):
-1. A query can only last for a duration of 30000 ms. If one is not provided, 30000 is used instead.
-The maximum duration supported is 120000 ms. Anything greater will be clamped to 120000 ms.
+1. A particular duration is reached.
+Whatever has been collected thus far at that time will be returned.
+The default duration is 30000 ms. If a duration is not provided in the query, 30000 is used instead.
+The maximum duration is 120000 ms. Anything greater will be clamped to 120000 ms. Both these can be configured in the settings.
+The maximum time a query can run for depends on the maximum time Storm DRPC request can last in your Storm topology.
-2. The size in aggregation can at most be 30.
+2. A particular number of records have been collected.
+If no size is provided, a default of 1 is used.
+The default maximum is 30.
 Records will be collected till 30 is reached, if a size > 30 is provided.
-If no size is provided, a default of 1 is used.

 If negative values are given for size and duration, the defaults of 1 and 30000 are used respectively.

-### Return Value
+### Results

-Bullet responses are JSON objects with two fields:
+Bullet results are JSON objects with two fields:

 | Field   | Contents |
 | ------- | -------- |